Alpine Tips

 Simul-rappelling is a technique in which two climbers rappel a single strand of the rope at the same time, counterweighting each other.
 While this is typically thought of as an advanced maneuver that you should only try when you really have to, such as an incoming lightning storm or on a very long multi pitch route, in some climbing circles it's being used as a more standard way to descend.

-There is one unusual case when it actually might be a good idea to reduce your risk: if you and your partner need to rappel down some gully with loads of loose rock, a simul rap might be a good idea, because rocks that you kick down when you’re side-by-side won't nail anybody below.
+If you need to rappel down some gully with loads of loose rock, a simul rap might be a good idea, because rocks that you kick down when you’re side-by-side won't nail anybody below.
 But, hopefully you don’t find yourself in a situation like this very often, as a standard rappel route should rarely be in dangerous areas like this.

 If you and your partner are both solidly experienced with the technique, and observe a few common sense precautions such as: